 Schlichting joined HFHS in 1998 as its Senior Vice President and Chief Administrative Officer, served as Executive Vice President and Chief Operating Officer, President and CEO of Henry Ford Hospital and was named President and CEO of the System in 2003.
 Retiring in 2017, her career in health care administration spans over 35 years of experience in senior level executive positions at major teaching hospitals and large health systems.

-Schlichting serves on several national and community boards including Walgreens Boots Alliance, Hill-Rom Holdings, Inc., Encompass Health, Arboretum Ventures, Kresge Foundation, Duke University, Duke University Health System, and Detroit Symphony Orchestra.
+Schlichting has served on more than 80 national and community boards.
+She currently serves on the boards of Walgreens Boots Alliance, Baxter International, Inc., Encompass Health, Duke University, and Duke University Health System (Chair).
 Nancy is also a Fellow of the American College of Healthcare Executives and a member of the International Women’s Forum.
 In June, 2015, Schlichting was appointed by President Barack Obama to chair the Commission on Care.
 The Commission was tasked to examine veterans’ access to Department of Veterans Affairs health care and to examine strategically how best to organize the Veterans Health Administration, locate health resources, and deliver health care to veterans during the next 20 years.
 The Commission reported to the President of the United States through the Secretary of Veterans Affairs, and completed the Commission Report in July, 2016.
 Schlichting testified to the House and Senate Veterans Affairs Committees in September, 2016.

 Author of the acclaimed book, Unconventional Leadership, Schlichting is a highly regarded expert and accomplished speaker on strategic leadership, quality, cultural transformation, community engagement, innovation, and diversity.

 Schlichting received her A.B. in Public Policy Studies, Magna Cum Laude from Duke University and her M.B.A. from Cornell University.
-She has been the recipient of honorary doctoral degrees from Walsh College, Eastern Michigan University and Central Michigan University.
+She has been the recipient of honorary doctoral degrees from Walsh College, Eastern Michigan University, Central Michigan University and Towson University.

-Schlichting was elected to the Duke University Board of Trustees in 2018 and serves on the Graduate and Professional Education and Research Committee, the Governance Committee, the Committee on Honorary Degrees, and the Duke and Durham Today and Tomorrow Strategic Task Force.
-She also serves as vice chair of the Duke University Health System Board of Directors.
+Schlichting was elected to the Duke University Board of Trustees in 2018 and serves on the Executive Committee and Resources Committee.
+She also serves as the chair of the Duke University Health System Board of Directors.